Corporate Governance Statement

-The Audit Committee has two members, each of whom is an independent, non-executive director and at least one member who has recent and relevant financial experience.
-The current members of the committee are Michael Higgins as the Chairman and William Lewis.
+The Audit Committee has two members, each of whom is an independent, Non-executive Director and at least one member who has recent and relevant financial experience.
+The current members of the committee are Guy van Zwanenberg as the Chairman and William Lewis.

 Some of the Remuneration Committee’s duties include:

 - reviewing the pay and employment conditions across the Company, including the Executives on the Board;